Isaacs leads No. 20 Texas Tech against No. 11 Oklahoma - WTOP News

 Norman, Oklahoma; Saturday, 2 p.m.
 EST

-BOTTOM LINE: No. 20 Texas Tech takes on the No. 11 Oklahoma Sooners after Pop Isaacs scored 32 points in Texas Tech’s 85-78 win over the BYU Cougars.
+BOTTOM LINE: No. 20 Texas Tech visits the No. 11 Oklahoma Sooners after Pop Isaacs scored 32 points in Texas Tech’s 85-78 victory over the BYU Cougars.

 The Sooners are 11-1 in home games.
 Oklahoma is 1-0 in games decided by 3 points or fewer.

 The Red Raiders are 4-1 in Big 12 play.
-Texas Tech averages 76.7 points while outscoring opponents by 10.5 points per game.
+Texas Tech is sixth in the Big 12 giving up 66.2 points while holding opponents to 42.1% shooting.

+Oklahoma makes 48.0% of its shots from the field this season, which is 5.9 percentage points higher than Texas Tech has allowed to its opponents (42.1%).
+Texas Tech averages 8.7 made 3-pointers per game this season, 2.8 more made shots on average than the 5.9 per game Oklahoma gives up.

-The Sooners and Red Raiders match up Saturday for the first time in conference play this season.
+The Sooners and Red Raiders match up Saturday for the first time in Big 12 play this season.

-TOP PERFORMERS: Milos Uzan is averaging 8.7 points and 4.4 assists for the Sooners.
-Javian McCollum is averaging 14.4 points and 3.0 rebounds while shooting 42.2% over the last 10 games for Oklahoma.
+TOP PERFORMERS: Javian McCollum averages 2.1 made 3-pointers per game for the Sooners, scoring 14.6 points while shooting 36.4% from beyond the arc.
+Otega Oweh is shooting 42.1% and averaging 12.6 points over the past 10 games for Oklahoma.

-Isaacs is shooting 33.1% from beyond the arc with 2.5 made 3-pointers per game for the Red Raiders, while averaging 17.1 points and 3.2 assists.
-Warren Washington is averaging 12.1 points, 7.6 rebounds and 2.1 blocks over the last 10 games for Texas Tech.
+Joe Toussaint is averaging 13.2 points and 3.7 assists for the Red Raiders.
+Isaacs is averaging 19.4 points and 3.5 assists over the past 10 games for Texas Tech.

 LAST 10 GAMES: Sooners: 6-4, averaging 72.4 points, 35.7 rebounds, 13.8 assists, 6.0 steals and 2.5 blocks per game while shooting 45.2% from the field.
 Their opponents have averaged 68.0 points per game.